-Even though the Illinois Articulation Initiative (IAI) continues to be the primary statewide vehicle for encouraging transferability among postsecondary institutions in the state of Illinois, the u.select Illinois web site is also available to enhance the availability and accuracy of transfer information for an effective and efficient degree completion.
-IAI concentrates on articulation of general education and foundational coursework at the lower division level, and u.select Illinois provides information on all courses and degree completion requirements available to students. u.select Illinois is a free service and may be accessed at www.iTransfer.org.
+Even though the Illinois Articulation Initiative (IAI) continues to be the primary statewide vehicle for encouraging transferability among postsecondary institutions in the state of Illinois, the Transferology web site is also available to enhance the availability and accuracy of transfer information for an effective and efficient degree completion.
+IAI focuses on articulation of general education and foundational course-work at the lower division level, and Transferology provides information on all courses and degree completion requirements available to students.
+Transferology is a free service and may be accessed at www.iTransfer.org or directly at Transferology.com.